- Bite-sized trips

-“21st century tourism must be sustainable or it will no longer survive”
+“21st-century tourism must be sustainable or it will no longer survive”

 Having almost 40% of its territory protected, and 25% of its landmass being national parks and reserves, Costa Rica is a world leader in conservation policies and has a wide variety of parks, from tropical dry and cloud forests to wetlands.

-This is thanks to Costa Rica’s microclimates that will take you from one climate to another (and everything in between), caused by a vast range of altitudes and having both the Pacific Ocean and Caribbean Sea either side.
+This is thanks to Costa Rica’s microclimates that will take you from one climate to another (and everything in between), caused by a vast range of altitudes and having both the Pacific Ocean and the Caribbean Sea either side.

-Wildlife & Community
+Wildlife & community